 50 years of life-changing therapies

-On November 12 1975, the first allogeneic stem cell transplantation in Sweden was performed at Huddinge Hospital, here in Flemingsberg.
+On November 12 1975, the first allogeneic bone marrow transplantation in Sweden was performed at Huddinge Hospital, here in Flemingsberg.
 From nuclear catastrophe the foundations of bone marrow transplantation had emerged, and with it, the birth of modern stem cell therapy — the same principles that today underpin cell and gene therapies and CAR-T treatments.

 On November 28th the 50 years passed was celebrated – and 50 years of CAST (Cell Therapy and Allogeneic Stem Cell Transplantation).
 The unit that, under the leadership of Professors Gösta Gahrton and Carl-Gustav Groth, carried out the historic transplantation, and has since tirelessly worked to develop new therapies, and save lives.